Banff Skoki Loop: 3 Day Banff Backpacking Trail Guide

 Taylor ā™”

-The Banff Skoki Loop is FULL of amazing views.
+The Banff Skoki Loop is chock full of amazing views.
 Along the way you’ll catch yourself staring at the distant mountains, awestruck by the landscape, and gawking at the pristine alpine lakes.
 The trail does get quite buggy though.
-So before I tell you all about the Banff Skoki Loop, I’m going to recommend you pack a bug suit.
+So before I tell you all about the Banff Skoki Loop, I’m going to recommend you pack a full body bug suit.

 Day 1: Fish Creek Trailhead to Baker Lake Campground